SeagullOddy/staruml-custom/README_EN.md

-# StarUML Chinese Custom Edition
+# StarUML Custom Edition

 ## Description

 Make [**StarUML**](https://staruml.io/) more in line with "our" usage habits (\*/ω＼\*) ~

+It contains two versions: Chinese and English.

 ## First Use